- Titanium dioxide

-With the CORES vacuum drum filter, ANDRITZ has developed an innovative, long-life solution, and very reliable filter design that offers maximum corrosion resistance.
+With the CORESTM vacuum drum filter, ANDRITZ has developed an innovative, long-life solution, and very reliable filter design that offers maximum corrosion resistance.

 Vacuum drum filters are the state-of-the-art technology for highly corrosive applications such as producing titanium dioxide (TiO2) in sulfuric acid (H2SO4) processes or in processes where slurries with a high content of hydrochloric acid (HCl) are used.